Menu Close

 In 2017, Bussler changed the company from videos into print and design publishing and rebranded it as CGR Publishing, which continues to this day.

 To celebrate the series' 25th anniversary, Classic Game Room returned for a few final reviews in 2023-2024.
 Plans for a second season of Classic Game Room 2085 were tabled as the show failed to find a home in the era of Shorts and TikToks.
-As of this time, Bussler has no plans to continue hosting a show or recording game journalism.
-"Whether or not the series continues someday with someone else at the help is a source of discussion.
-Don't expect the original format again.
-It took too long to produce and doesn't fit well into 12-second chunks."
+As of this time, Bussler has no plans to continue hosting a show or recording game journalism. <2026 update> "I decided to have some fun with the arcade and pinball videos again after enjoying producing the ComicBook.beer series.
+Don't expect the original CGR format again, though.
+It took too long to produce and doesn't fit well into 12-second chunks for the TikTok Shorts era."